lefteris12/multitask-schema-guided-dst/README.md

 # Training

+*You can find a trained model checkpoint [here](https://huggingface.co/lefteris12/multitask-schema-guided-dst).*

 Train the model for a total of 5 epochs and evaluate every 4k steps on the dev set:

 ```